icssc/docs/content/docs/contributor/zotmeal/index.md

 ## Contributing

-We'd be happy to have your contributions to ZotMeal -- we're always looking to grow and change!
+We'd be happy to have your contributions to PeterPlate -- we're always looking to grow and change!
 Please see [Getting Started](/docs/contributor/zotmeal/getting-started) to learn how to contribute effectively.